Monday Accidents & Lessons Learned: Review of a Comprehensive Review

 The military has been in a constant state of warfare for at least 15 years.
-One might say that since the peacekeeping missions of the Clinton administration, the military has been “ridden hard and put up wet” every year since that mission started.
-This abuse can’t continue without further detrimental effects to readiness and performance in the field.
+One might say that since the peacekeeping missions of the Clinton administration, the military has been “ridden hard and put up wet” every year since the mission started.
+This abuse can’t continue without further detrimental effects on readiness and performance in the field.

 The report summary ends with:

 “Going forward, the Navy must develop and formalize “firebreaks” into our force generation and employment systems to guard against a slide in standards.
 We must continue to build a culture – from the most junior Sailor to the most senior Commander – that values achieving and maintaining high operational and warfighting standards of performance.
 These standards must be manifest in our approach to the fundamentals, teamwork, operational safety, and assessment.
 These standards must be enforced in our equipment, our individuals, our unit teams, and our fleets.
 This Comprehensive Review aims to define the problems with specificity, and offers several general and specific recommendations to get started on making improvements to instilling those standards and strengthen that culture.“

 This is the culture for reactor operations in the Nuclear Navy.
 But changing the culture in the surface fleet will be difficult, especially when any future accidents are analyzed using the same poor root cause analysis that the Navy has been applying since the days of sail.